-The DeWALT DWE575SB is an impressive 7 1/4-inch circular saw that has a great design, is easy to handle and comes with solid customer support.
-It is the one of the lightest tools in our review, which makes it easy to maneuver as you cut.
+The DeWALT DWE575SB is one of the lightest tools in our review, which makes it easy to maneuver as you cut.
 It may not weigh much, but this DeWALT saw has little trouble ripping through 2x material and plywood quickly and effortlessly.
-It’s a great choice to take on the job site every day and real workhorse that you can count on.
+It’s a great choice to take on the job site every day and a real workhorse that you can count on.

 This circular saw is one of the lightest in our review, weighing only 8.8 pounds.
 Its compact, light design makes it easy to handle and control as you rip through even the toughest materials.
 As with most sidewinder circular saws, the blade sits on the right-hand side, sacrificing some blade visibility for comfort and balance.
 Still, you can see enough of the blade to cut without having to lean over the tool.

 One of the most frustrating problems when cutting with a circular saw is the sawdust that accumulates around the blade and the cutting line – it obscures your view and makes it difficult to cut in a clean, straight line.
 The DeWALT does an excellent job clearing sawdust from your work area so you don’t have to stop and remove it yourself in the middle of a cut.